Nagorno-Karabakh residents say 'disastrous' blockade choking supplies

 For some weeks, footage has shown Stepanakert's supermarket shelves bare, with little or nothing on sale.

-"I went to bed hungry for several days because I could not find bread to bring home," said Balayan.
+"I went to bed hungry for several days because I could not find bread to bring home," Balayan said.

 BREAKAWAY REGION